 How Important Is the Clarity of a Diamond

-Remember that diamonds with very few or no imperfections are quite rare, meaning they’ll be more expensive.
+Remember that diamonds with very few or no imperfections are quite rare, meaning they’ll be much more expensive.
+So, if money is no object, or you have super human eyesight, you may prefer a flawless stone.

-It’s also important to remember that most minor blemishes and inclusions are invisible to the naked eye, and more significant problems may be lessened or eliminated altogether with the right cut of the stone.
+But it’s also important to remember that most minor blemishes and inclusions are invisible to the naked eye.
+More significant problems may be lessened or eliminated altogether at the hands of a good stone cutter.
+Or, a good jeweler can place an inclusion under a prong when setting the diamond.
+At that point, you’re unlikely to see these imperfections.

 4. Diamond Cut